BIMIB-DISCo/J-Space.jl/README.md

 ## INSTALLATION OF J-SPACE

 The J-SPACE can be downloaded from Github.
-To do so, we need to install the Julia from https://julialang.org/.
+First, it is necessary to install the Julia from https://julialang.org/.
-Fist the user need to copy the project folder in the chosen working directory.
+Next, the user need to copy the project folder in the chosen working directory.
 To install J-SPACE follow the steps:
 1. Using REPL or the COMMAND LINE move to the working directory.
 2. If you use the COMMAND LINE, to start a Julia session run the command: